yuriyyakym/awai/docs/docs/about.md

 Dependency-free state management library written in TypeScript.

-This library suggests unique [architectural approach](/architecture) which is based on the concept of [re-resolvable](/re-resolvable) objects.
+This library suggests unique [architectural approach](/architecture) which is based on the concept of promise-like [re-resolvable](/re-resolvable) objects.

 ```bash title="Installation"
 npm install awai